 - Advise on tax-related matters, including deferred compensation and unrelated business income tax (UBIT)

 Our experience in international art and cultural heritage matters includes helping sovereign governments to obtain Memoranda of Understanding with the United States under the Cultural Property Implementation Act to obtain provide protection for native art and objects which may have been illegally exported.
-Our attorneys understand the potential implications of admiralty law in certain art and cultural heritage matters, as well as the broad array of international conventions governing shipwrecks and underwater cultural heritage.
-We can assist individuals, institutions and governments to craft policies on international collection practices, resolving ownership disputes and managing risk.
+Our attorneys understand the potential implications of admiralty law in art and cultural heritage matters, as well as the broad array of international conventions governing shipwrecks and underwater cultural heritage.
+We assist individuals, institutions and governments to craft policies on international collection practices, resolving ownership disputes and managing risk.